ngnijland/MMM-text-clock/README.md

 git clone https://github.com/ngnijland/MMM-text-clock.git
 ```

-3. Add the this module to the modules array in the MagicMirror `config/config.js` file, like this:
+1. Add this module to the modules array in the MagicMirror `config/config.js` file, like this:

 ```javascript
 modules: [